aubreyomondi/101907_CCProjects/Lab2/Bonus/README.md

-# CC Projects
+# Lab 2 Bonus

-Download and use Flex in anyway (Flex is an open source tool for developing a lexical analyzer
+Download and use Flex in anyway (Flex is an open source tool for developing a lexical analyzer.
-# Features

-  - Replaces all numbers types with an octothorp followed by the word Numbers (#Numbers)
+*Replaces all numbers types with an octothorp followed by the word Numbers (#Numbers)*

 ## Requirements
-* Flex
+- Flex

 ## Run Scripts
 ```sh